About

 Beth is a 2022-23 Fellow with the Reynolds Journalism Institute at the University of Missouri-Columbia.
 A frequent presenter at journalism conventions and workshops, Beth received the Associated Collegiate Press’s Pioneer Award in 2022 and was named Adviser of the Year by the Texas Intercollegiate Press Association in 2017.
 She’s long held leadership positions with journalism nonprofits, having served as interim executive director with the Texas Community College Journalism Association; board member and vice president of programs for the Society of Professional Journalists’ Fort Worth chapter; and president and board member for TIPA.
 She authored a book, “100 Front Pages,” to celebrate The Shorthorn’s centennial celebration.
 Beth has a B.A. from the University of Texas at Arlington and a M.A. from the University of North Texas.

-Holly Butcher Grant, Growth Manager
+Holly Butcher Grant, Operations Manager

 [email protected]